BruceHo202/pascal_s_compiler/final/myCompiler/readme.md

 After analysing source code, generate p-code.
 P-CODE in this program is adjusted by requirments of this program, in order to accomplish both call by reference and call by value.
-Traverse the grammar analysing tree by depth first, when visiting program_body node, traverse this subtree roooted by program_body and genarates p-code from bottom up.
+Traverse the grammar analysing tree by depth first, when visiting program_body node, traverse this subtree rooted by program_body and genarates p-code from bottom up.
 ```